I just upgraded my XAMPP to latest release and found myself trapped with no memory of how to install xdebug on a Mac with XAMPP.

 6. Copy files

 Copy the files to PHP extensions directory.
-You might need to adjust the path for your XAMPP version:
+You might need to adjust the path for your XAMPP and PHP version:

 7. Configure PHP.ini

 Final step is to configure php.ini file.
 So open /Applications/XAMPP/etc/php.ini with your favorite editor and add the lines to the bottom of it:

 So that debbugger is connected on every page load.